althonos/pyhmmer/docs/examples/embed_hmms.rst

 .. caution::

     PyPI has some size limits for uploaded files: by default, a single distribution cannot be larger than 100MB.
-You probably will be able to use this method a relatively large number of HMMs (up to a few thousands), but you won't be able to upload a large HMM database such as Pfam in its entirety.
+You will be able to use this method a relatively small number of HMMs (up to a few thousands), but you won't be able to upload a large HMM database such as Pfam in its entirety.